DonnyvanEijk/DonnyvanEijk/README.md

 ## My Statistics 📈
 [![GitHub Streak](https://streak-stats.demolab.com?user=DonnyvanEijk&theme=monokai&hide_border=false)](https://git.io/streak-stats)

-Hi im Donny, a 19 year old developer from the Netherlands that LOVES to make fullstack projects and funny tools to work with!!
+Hi im Donny, a developer from the Netherlands that LOVES to make fullstack projects and funny tools to work with!!
 My best work is put troughout my U-ways live streaming service, Shonnylingo the duolingo clone and Don-Beat the music streaming service! (all ran on free services btw)
+Also have been busy programming stuff like small emulators and games and mini-services!

 I am a magician of javascript and can make up some intresting apps along the way!